thomasmcquaidee/thomasmcquaidee.github.io/_posts/2025-01-21-listening-to-more-albums.md

 - Fishmans - Kuuchuu Camp
 - The Amazons - The Amazons (Deluxe)
 - Failure - Fantastic Planet
+- The Favors - The Dream
+- Geese - Getting Killed

 *Want to listen to*
 - Gustavo Santaolalla, Mac Quayle - The Last of Us Part II (Original Soundtrack)